HomeProductivityapple notes

 What is the easiest Android app to move my Apple Notes into?

-For most people Google Keep is the simplest landing spot.
-It syncs with the Google account already on your phone, opens instantly, and even pulls text out of pasted photos.
-If your notes are long or heavily structured, OneNote handles notebooks and sections better.
+For most people Google Keep is the simplest.
+It syncs with the Google account already on your phone and opens instantly.
+If your notes are long or heavily structured, OneNote handles notebooks and sections better, and it can password protect sections if you keep anything private in there.

 Should I delete my notes from iCloud after switching?

 Not right away.
-Keep your old iPhone handy and leave the originals in iCloud for at least a month after the move.
-Once you have opened a good sample of notes on Android and confirmed everything looks right, then you can safely clean up the originals.
+Keep the old iPhone handy and leave the originals in iCloud for at least a month.
+Once you have opened a good sample of notes on Android and confirmed they look right, then clean up the originals.